-The Interactive Master is an AS3 widget for Adobe Captivate versions 4 to 6 and above that makes it possible to combine several interactive objects on a single slide and have them all work together as part of a complex interaction, with combined scoring or even partial scoring.
+The Interactive Master is an AS3 widget compatible with all Adobe Captivate versions 5 or later (but NOT for HTML5 or Responsive Design output).
+This widget makes it possible to combine several interactive objects on a single Captivate slide and have them all work together as part of a complex interaction, with combined scoring or even partial scoring.
 You can even use Captivate variables as slave objects to contribute scores to the quiz results.
-This widget opens up a new world of creative possibilties for e-learning developers that want to push the boundaries of what can be achieved with rapid e-learning tools!
+This widget opens up a new world of creative possibilities for e-learning developers that want to push the boundaries of what can be achieved with rapid e-learning tools!

 If you want to try it out before buying, you can download free trial versions of all current Infosemantics widgets here.